Series P, Episode 1 - Panimals

 - The "S" on Superman's chest stands for nothing, because it is not an "S".
 In the 2013 film Superman says it is a Kryptonian symbol of hope.
 (Forfeit: Super; Simon)

 - Superman's real name Kal-El.
 His father's name was Jor-El.
 Clark Kent is his adopted name.

 - The crow flies using human transport routes, as do pigeons.
-According to an Oxford study, if a crow travels from Portsmouth to the Peak District, it would go up the M275, then the M3, the M40 to Oxfordshire, take the A46 to Coventry, then follow the M1 for 62 miles.
-(Forfeit: In a straight line).
+According to an Oxford study, if a crow travels from Portsmouth to the Peak District, it would go up the M275, then the M3, then the M40 to Oxfordshire, take the A46 to Coventry, and then follow the M1 for 62 miles.
+(Forfeit: In a straight line)

 - An octopus has no tentacles.
-People used to use the word "tentacle" as being interchangeable with "arm", but the modern convention is that if an invertebrate has suckers along its entire length then it is an arm.
+People used to use the word "tentacle" interchangeably with "arm", but the modern convention is that if an invertebrate has suckers along its entire length then it is an arm.
 If suckers are only on the tip, that is a tentacle.
+Thus, the octopus has eight arms but zero tentacles.
 Creatures with tentacles include jellyfish and sea anemones.
 Octopuses can use their suckers to smell, taste, and stick to any surface except themselves.
 (Forfeit: Eight; One; Two; Ten)

 - Monday 10th September 2018

 - BBC Two